Bujio/venta-apartamentos-php-MVC/README.md

 This repository contains a PHP project developed using the Model-View-Controller (MVC) pattern.
 The project focuses on apartment sales and is designed to be a scalable and maintainable web application.

+### Description

+This PHP project utilizes the MVC approach for software architecture.
+It provides an organized structure that separates business logic (Model), presentation (View), and flow control (Controller).

+The project is based on another repository located at [venta-de-apartamentos-php](https://github.com/Bujio/venta-de-apartamentos-php/).

+The resulting web application can be visited at [https://sutgowu.nyc.dom.my.id/admin](https://sutgowu.nyc.dom.my.id/admin).

+### Usage Instructions

+1. Clone this repository to your local environment.
+2. Install dependencies using Composer and npm.
+3. Configure your environment using the `.env` file.
+4. Run the application on your local server.

 ### Development Dependencies

 - **Autoprefixer**: Version ^10.4.17